Conditions We Treat at Our Chiang Mai Rehab

 If behavioural issues are the primary problem and substances are minor or not involved, we will usually suggest alternative services that specialise in that work.

-When Jintara Is Not The Right Fit
+When Is Jintara Not the Right Clinical Fit.

 - Primary eating disorders that need close supervision around meals, bathrooms, and weight restoration